shivangishree/KeepNote3/readme.md

     Step 3: Implement ApplicationContextConfig.java
     Step 4: Specify Root config class in WebApplicationInitializer.java file.
-    Step 5: Define the data model classes (User, Reminder, Note, Category) Step 6: Test each and every controller with appropriate test cases.
+    Step 5: Define the data model classes (User, Reminder, Note, Category) Step 6: Test each and every model with appropriate test cases.
     Step 7: See the methods mentioned in the DAO interface.
     Step 8: Implement all the methods of DAO interface in DaoImpl.
-    Step 9: Test each and every controller with appropriate test cases.
+    Step 9: Test each and every dao with appropriate test cases.
     Step 10: See the methods mentioned in the service interface.
     Step 11: Implement all the methods of service interface in ServiceImpl.
-    Step 12: Test each and every controller with appropriate test cases.
+    Step 12: Test each and every service with appropriate test cases.
     Step 13: Write controllers to work with RESTful web services.
     Step 14: Test each and every controller with appropriate test cases.
     Step 15: Check all the functionalities using URI's mentioned in the controllers with the help of Postman for final output.